-Some objects may be difficult to scan because of the type of material it is made of, or because of its color or other qualities.
+An object may be difficult to scan because of the type of material it is made of, or because of its color or other qualities.

-In such cases, applying a surface coat (primer coat) to the object may make scanning possible.
-Note: Avoid highly reflective objects because of danger of eye injury.
+In such cases, applying a surface coat (primer coat) to the object may make scanning possible. () Avoid highly reflective objects because of danger of eye injury.